free-unife/numerical-calculus-octave-scripts/README.md

   - Relative and absolute errors.
   - Condition number of square matrices.
 - Number conversions
+  - Integers from base b1=10 to base b2.
+  - Floating between 0 and 1 from b1=10 to b2.
+  - From base b1 to base b2=10.
-  - From base b1 to base b2.
+  - From base b1 to base b2 (it covers all the previous cases).
 - Linear systems solving
   - Diagonal matrices.
   - Lower matrices.